Nume1977/Tank-03/README.md

 ![CPU](/Images/wifi.jpg)

-Unscrew all 4 standoffs, and the side walls of the cube will be released, giving access to the interior.
+Unscrew all 4 standoffs, and remove the metal bracket that covers the GPU cooler.
+The side walls of the cube will be released, giving access to the interior.

 ![CPU](/Images/standoff.jpg)